 Thomas Roberts is no longer at MSNBC as of last week, writing on Facebook that, "I am very proud & grateful for my experience at NBC/MSNBC.
 And coming up next, Stay Tuned..."

 After his daily show, Live With Thomas Roberts, was canceled in December, the journalist served as a weekend anchor for MSNBC.
 He was recently replaced by Ayman Mohyeldin, leaving Roberts without a forum.

-During his seven years at MSNBC, Roberts served as guest anchor for NBC Nightly News — making history as the first gay anchor of a national news program — and earned MSNBC an Emmy in 2015 for his coverage of marriage equality.
+During his seven years at MSNBC, Roberts served as guest anchor for NBC Nightly News -- making history as the first gay anchor of a national network news program -- and earned MSNBC an Emmy in 2015 for his coverage of marriage equality.
 Roberts's exit leaves the network with Steve Kornacki and Rachel Maddow as the two most prominent out journalists there.
 Meanwhile, CNN employs Anderson Cooper and Don Lemon, while Shepard Smith is one of the few bright lights at Fox News.

 "Thomas Roberts has decided to leave MSNBC for other endeavors," MSNBC said in a statment.
 "He's been a valued member of the NBC News and MSNBC family since 2010, and we're thankful for his contributions and Emmy Award-winning coverage for the news division.
 We wish him success in his new adventure."